World Press Cartoon

-From 2017, the awards ceremony is held in the Caldas da Rainha.
-After the contest, the prizewinning cartoons are assembled into a traveling exhibition that was already presented in Spain, France, Belgium, Mozambique, Brazil, Serbia, Croatia, Slovenia, Bulgaria, Romania, Mexico, United Kingdom, China and India.
+After the contest, the prizewinning cartoons are assembled into a traveling exhibition that was already presented in Spain, France, Belgium, Mozambique, Brazil, Serbia, Croatia, Slovenia, Bulgaria, Romania, Mexico, United Kingdom, Namibia, China and India.
 A catalogue presenting all the prizewinning entries is published annually in English and Portuguese.

 Another primary objective of the organization is to support professional cartoonists on a wide international scale, with a special focus in the freedom of the press.